Abdika34/Abdika34/README.md

 # 👋 Hello, I'm Abdulkarim!

 I'm a passionate Junior Software Developer with a strong interest in building dynamic and responsive Web and Mobile applications.
-My journey in Software development began during my time at Addis Ababa University, where I earned a degree in Business and Information Systems.
+My journey in Software development began during my time at Addis Ababa University School of Commerce, where I earned a degree in Business and Information Systems.

 ## 🌱 Skills
 - **Frontend**: React, Redux, HTML, CSS, Bootstrap, Talwinds, React Native